 All Ufahamu Africa episodes are Creative Commons-licensed.
 Our first episode aired on 7 January 2017.

 Ufahamu Africa was founded by Kim Yi Dionne (@dadakim), who now co-produces the show with Rachel Beatty Riedl (@BeattyRiedl).
-Kara Stevick (@Kara_Stevick) provides research and production assistance.
-The podcast is supported by the Program of African Studies at Northwestern University and the political science departments at UC Riverside and Northwestern University.
+Zamone Perez (@zamoneperez) provides research and production assistance.
+The podcast is supported by the political science departments at UC Riverside and Cornell University.
 Music is courtesy of Kevin MacLeod.

 Sarah Agatoni co-produced the first half of Season 1.
-Other Ufahamu Africa alumni include Nikki Okondo, Rory Mumin, and Cowiya Arouna.
-The podcast was previously supported by a grant from Smith College‘s Committee on Faculty Compensation & Development and technical assistance was provided by the Center for Media Production at Smith College (now known as the Smith Media Studios).
+Other Ufahamu Africa alumni include Nikki Okondo, Rory Mumin, Cowiya Arouna, and Kara Stevick.
+The podcast was previously supported by Northwestern University’s Program on African Studies and a grant from Smith College‘s Committee on Faculty Compensation & Development; Ufahamu Africa’s first two seasons benefited from technical assistance provided by the Center for Media Production at Smith College (now known as the Smith Media Studios).